web3labs/ink-verifier-server/README.md

 - Signed upload of contract metadata
 - Access to the verified artifacts

+For a high-level explanation of the Ink!
+Verifier Server and how it integrates with the [Explorer UI](https://github.com/web3labs/epirus-substrate/tree/main/explorer-ui) and [Ink!
+Verifier Image](https://github.com/web3labs/ink-verifier-image), please check out the [Ink!
+Verifier Explainer](./docs/INK_VERIFIER_EXPLAINER.md)

-Please, check [verifier container image](https://github.com/web3labs/ink-verifier-image) for information on how to generate the verifiable source code packages.
+For instructions on how to generate a verifiable source code package, please check out the [Ink!
+Verifier Image documentation](https://github.com/web3labs/ink-verifier-image/blob/main/README.md#package-generation)

 ## Configuration